 As established in 2002, our committee will continue to advise and make recommendations for continuous and lasting system improvement and provide a forum for community input related to the FCSOC purpose.
-A key responsibility is to improve communication through outreach and coordination with the work of other community groups including the Fresno County Superintendent of Schools Foster Care and Homeless Education Subcommittee and Fresno County Behavioral Health - Children's Mental Health subcommittee.
+A key responsibility is to improve communication through outreach and coordination with the work of other community groups including the Office of Office of Fresno County Superintendent of Schools Foster Care and Homeless Education Subcommittee and Fresno County Behavioral Health - Children's Mental Health subcommittee.

-- Be a Resource to the BOS Initiatives to Improve the CWS This also includes the creation of the county-wide campaign to address current shortages of social workers and resource homes. - 2.
-Be proactive in the joint responsibility with Board of Supervisors to find passionate and qualified candidates to fill vacancies on the Foster Care Standards and Oversight Committee. - 3.
-Continue to Focus on the Well-being of Children in the CWS including: - Services and resources for families who are preparing to become resource parents. - Services and resources being provided to the youth, resource parents and biological parents. - Provide information to the youth and public.
+Be a Resource to the BOS Initiatives to Improve the CWS This also includes the creation of a county-wide campaign to address the current shortages of social workers and resource homes.

+Be proactive in the joint responsibility with the Board of Supervisors to find passionate and qualified candidates to fill vacancies on the Foster Care Standards and Oversight Committee.

+- 2. Continue to Focus on the Well-being of Children in the CWS including: - Services and resources for families who are preparing to become resource parents. - Services and resources being provided to the youth, resource parents and biological parents. - Provide information to the youth and public.
 Ie. FURS: Family Urgent Response System for current and former foster youth. - Education-stable placement of school when transitions occur.
-Educational support. - Social/Emotional Support -Mental Health - System of Care with social worker, resource parents and school personnel for LGBTQ+ youth - Activities for youth - Placement Provide a system to support potential resource parents to ensure homes are prepared to receive youth in foster care. - Focus group on the challenges of placing older youth. - Long-term placements with older youth and youth with complex needs - Medical home for services and records.
+Educational support. - Social/Emotional Support -Mental Health - System of Care with social worker, resource parents and school personnel for LGBTQ+ youth. - Activities for youth during school breaks. - Placement Provide a system to support potential resource parents and Foster Family Agencies (FFA) to ensure homes are prepared to receive youth in foster care. - Focus on the challenges of placing older youth and youth with complex needs in short and long-term placements.
+Address how youth in foster care may have priority access to local medical facilities due to the resource families or STRTP having multiple youth in foster care.